hyperledger-labs/perun-doc/source/concepts/protocols.rst

 3. Finally, the accumulated amount is made available for each participant to be withdrawn.

+Protocol for settling (for all the above cases) is shown below.
 The withdrawal protocols for each type of channel are described in the :ref:`funding_and_withdrawal_protocols` section.

 .. image:: ../_generated/concepts/settle_generic.svg